LachezarTsK/A-or-B/README.md

 There several reason for this:
 1. The input is hexadecimal and has to be converted into decimal: new BigInteger(input, 16) or input.nextBigInteger(16).
-2. The output is also a hexadecimal which requires once again time consuming convertion from decimal to hexadecimal: output.toString(16).
+2. The output is also a hexadecimal which requires once again time consuming conversion from decimal to hexadecimal: output.toString(16).
 3. The letters in the hexadecimal output are required to be upper case.
-However, the built-method of BigInteger for convertion from decimal to hexadecimal returns it with small letters, thus additional time is required to convert all letters in the hexadecimal output into upper case.
-Test cases with large input will time out, even if, instead of output.toUpperCase() some faster, custom-made methods for convertion from lower to upper case applied.
+However, the built-in method of BigInteger for conversion from decimal to hexadecimal returns it with small letters, thus additional time is required to convert all letters in the hexadecimal output into upper case.
+Test cases with large input will time out, even if, instead of output.toUpperCase() some faster, custom-made methods for conversion from lower to upper case are applied.